 Year 2 students are in their first year of study of the MPharm programme.
-These students will spend 5 days in a one-week bloc in community pharmacy in academic year 2021/22.
-Students' EL will the place in second semester to allow time for Protecting Vulnerable Groups (PVG) clearance to be obtained from Disclosure Scotland.
+These students will spend 5 days in community pharmacy in academic year 2022/23.
+Students' EL will theplace in second semester to allow time for Protecting Vulnerable Groups (PVG) clearance to be obtained from Disclosure Scotland.

 At the time of their EL, students will have learnt and demonstrated communication skills in relation to Responding to Symptoms in minor ailments of GI tract, respiratory and cardiovascular systems and will have started to put these skills into practice in relation to the nervous system and endocrine disorders.
 They will also be aware of the different legal categories of medicines.
 To underpin this the students will also know about the normal function of the body and how medicines are absorbed, distributed and metabolised in the body.
-Excretion is covered in the last class in year 2.
+Excretion is covered in the last module in year 2.

-All activities should be under the supervision of a pharmacist or technician.
+All activities should be under the supervision of an appropriately trained member of staff.